2nd Annual Allied Health Professional Summer School

 The second European allied health professional movement disorder school, 2nd Annual Allied Health Professional Summer School: Physiotherapy for People with Parkinson’s, will take place in Torres Vedras (Lisbon), Portugal on September 25-27, 2014.
 This school was developed in 2013 to further increase Parkinson-specific expertise among physiotherapists throughout Europe, through interactions with experts in the field and each other.

 The first day will focus on topic presentations and discussion centered on Parkinson’s disease, the feasibility of various care options in your country, including how to ensure a continuum of care in a multidisciplinary and self-care perspective.
 The second day will focus on how to use and optimize Parkinson care by implementing the European PT guideline for decision support, assessment and management of Parkinson’s disease.
 It will be centered on physical capacity in the context of patient examination, gait, transfers and balance.
 Finally, the third day will be a small group patient practicum where participants will be able to examine patients under the guidance of two movement disorders specialists.
-Day four will be optional for physiotherapists interested in doing clinical research looking to foster new directions in rehabilitation research.

 At the conclusion of this activity, you should be able to accomplish the following: